-Each Summer, the Southern California PGA Junior Tour provides an all expenses paid opportunity to participate in Travel Teams tournaments.
-They provide a chance to experience competitive golf in a team setting by competing against teams from throughout the Western half of the United States, Canada, and Mexico.
+Each year the Southern California PGA Junior Tour provides the opportunity for players to participate in Travel Teams tournaments.
+These events provide players the chance to experience competitive golf in a team setting by competing against teams from throughout the Western half of the United States, Canada, and Mexico.

 - BOYS JUNIOR AMERICAS CUP

 - GIRLS JUNIOR AMERICAS CUP

 - EDDIE HOGAN CUP

 The Junior Americas Cup has showcased some of the best junior golfers throughout the western region.
 The competition brings together an elite international field of 17 teams of the top four boys representing 12 western states, 2 Canadian Provinces and Mexico competing in a team format.
 Team results are based on the lowest three gross scores of the four team members.